mcv-m6-video/mcv-m6-2018-team8/Week2/Week2.md

 ## Configuration

 The configuration of the database used is in the config.py file.
-We specify which dataset we want to use.
+You can specify which dataset you want to use and the names of the root folder and their respective subfolders (Ground Truth and Input images).

 ## Database

 The way how we read and load the files of the dataset.

 ## Task 1